agosztolai/geometric_clustering/README.md

 ### Compute clustering

+The clustering function requires our [PyGenStability package](https://github.com/ImperialCollegeLondon/PyGenStability), which is a Python wrapper for the generalised Louvain algorith.

 To run clustering using geometric modularity (modularity on curvature weighted graph without null model), run
 ```
 python run_clustering.py <graph>